abhishekarya1/myblog/content/post/2018-06-08-image-classification.md

 1. Create a new directory with the name - "tf_files" in the current directory containing _retrain.py_ and _label_image.py_ initially.

-2. Create the Training images directory in tf_files.
+2. Create the Training data images directory in tf_files.
 In my case it is - `tf_files/cluster_photos`.

+3. In the `cluster_photos` directory, create classes sub-directories.
+In my case they are `globular cluster` and `open cluster`.

-3. Create another Testing images directory in tf_files.
+4. Create another Testing data images directory in tf_files.
 In my case it is - `tf_files/test_photos`.

-4. Do make a note here that the tf_files directory has to be there for _retrain.py_ to work, do not try and snip paths of the directories inside the tf_files directory.
+5. Do make a note here that the tf_files directory has to be there for _retrain.py_ to work, do not try and snip paths of the directories inside the tf_files directory.

 ### Set command line parameters

 ```
 SET IMAGE_SIZE=224
-SET ARCHITECTURE="mobilenet_0.50_%IMAGE_SIZE%"		# or, SET ARCHITECTURE="inception_v3%IMAGE_SIZE%" for Inception v3
+SET ARCHITECTURE="mobilenet_0.50_%IMAGE_SIZE%"		# or, SET ARCHITECTURE="inception_v3" for Inception v3
 ```

 ### Retraining using the specified Architecture and Directory Structure